 Therefore, I also had valid US visa which worked for me in the Balkans.
 Entry to Albania was hassle free, and since the country is a secular Muslim country, it is very welcoming to tourists in the aftermath of communist era.

-Literally, most of the Balkan region is much cheaper in terms of almost everything. if we compare it to Central Europe then we can live here on almost half price or even less.
+Most of the Balkan region is very cheap in terms of almost everything. if we compare it to Central Europe then we can live here on almost half price or even less.
 I spent $25 per day in Albania which included hostel.

 Taxi cost around $3 to $5 for a few KM ride. and buses are $0.50 per ride within the city.
 I used both bus and taxi and enjoyed the trips because the fare was very reasonable and trip was luxury.

 The people are just good, they are new people.
 I was amazed to see that almost everyone on the streets was asking me “where are you from?”. when I went to a local store, the lady asked me where are you from?, then I went to a restaurant and the guy asked me where are you from?.

 Where to stay in Tirana?

-Top Tourist Attractions in Tirana?
+Top Tourist Attractions in Tirana (Albania)

 Many other attractions are located in the city center such as Museums, Opera house, Churches, historical Mosque and the popular Plaza hotel, and I explored most of them by walking myself.
 However, you can check with your hotel/hostel about different tours to near by areas such as trekking/hiking and mountainous things.

-Free Walking Tour in Tirana
+Free Walking Tour in Tirana (Must Take)